Places to Visit in London

 • Sky Garden

-Our tip for London connoisseurs who have plenty of time:
+Our tip for London fans who have plenty of time:

 Chinatown

-Hard to believe, but this is actually in the middle of London – Chinatown.
+Hard to believe, but this is in the middle of London – Chinatown

-Our tip: Chinatown is also the scene of many exciting events, such as the Chinese New Year celebrations.
-Check the Chinatown website for information on upcoming events.
+Our tip: Chinatown also hosts exciting events like the Chinese New Year celebrations.
+You’ll find up-to-date listings on the Chinatown website.

 Borough Market